psxjoy/fastexcel/website/community/committer/onboarding.md

 title: 'Onboarding'
 ---

-Upon receiving an invitation email from Apache Fesod (Incubating) PMC, a new committer should consider whether accepting.
+Upon receiving an invitation email from Apache Fesod (Incubating) PPMC, a new committer should consider whether accepting.

 If they decide in favor, they should select "Reply All" and express their decision.
 Please provide the reference content of this reply email: